Luis Robert Preview, Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks eighth in the league with a collective 9.1 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in the league.

-- The Orioles have the 10th-ranked team ERA across all league pitching staffs (4.00).
+- The Orioles have a 3.99 team ERA that ranks 11th across all league pitching staffs.

-- Orioles pitchers combine to surrender 144 home runs (1.1 per game), the eighth-fewest in baseball.
+- Orioles pitchers combine to surrender the eighth-fewest home runs in baseball (145 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.